Andrettin/Wyrmsun/readme.txt

 - 3.1.1
 -----------------------------------------------------------------------

+* Buildings
+- Strongholds and Guard Towers now have an innate ranged attack, though garrisoned units can still attack from within them.
+Guard Towers now have a garrison capacity of 1 rather than 2.

 * Heroes
 - The Runemasters Brokk and Eitri are now recruitable heroes.
 - Increased the maximum heroes to 4.